Aquanty/rtd-hgs/docs/source/index.rst

 |

 | ``Scope:`` ``.grok`` ``.mprops``
-| -.3in

 #. **val** Maximum slope [-] of the saturation-relative permeability
    curve when nearing full saturation.
 The default value is 100.

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Table maximum s-k slope

 --------------